 “Honour” or “honor”

 The word “honour/honor” functions as both a noun and a verb.
 As a noun, the word means high respect, esteem, or distinction; adherence to what is right or to a conventional standard of conduct.
-As a verb, it means to regard or treat with respect; to fulfil or keep an obligation or promise.
+As a verb, it means to regard or treat with respect; to fulfill or keep an obligation or promise.

 There is a slight spelling difference between British English and American English.
 In the first English variant, you’d write it “honour,” while Americans prefer the spelling “honor,” without an “u.”
 While both spellings are correct, your choice between them must depend on the regional or stylistic preferences.